darktable-org/dtdocs/content/darkroom/interacting-with-modules/search-and-group.md

 ![group and search](./search-and-group/module-group-and-search.png#w25)

-The appearance of the module groups and search functionality can be modified in [`preferences` -> `darkroom` -> `show module groups and/or search text entry`](../../../preferences-settings/darkroom.md).
+The appearance of the module groups and search functionality can be modified in [`preferences > darkroom > show module groups and/or search text entry`](../../../preferences-settings/darkroom.md).
 Here, you can choose to show only the module groups, only the search entry, or both.

 # groups